Frequently Asked Questions

 WHO IS ADMINISTERING THE PROGRAM?

-The program is being administered by the Department of Intergovernmental Affairs, Protocol and Honours Secretariat in partnership with the Office of the Lieutenant Governor.
+The program was administered by the Department of Intergovernmental Affairs, Protocol and Honours Secretariat in partnership with the Office of the Lieutenant Governor.

 The obverse (front) of the medal, displays a Crowned effigy of Her Majesty Queen Elizabeth II with her Canadian Style and title, along with two natural maple leaves.
 This effigy was designed by renowned heraldic artist, Cathy Bursey-Sabourin, Fraser Herald of the Canadian Heraldic Authority, which is part of the Office of the Secretary to the Governor General.